CNS for Nutrition and Health Professionals

 The candidate must hold either a:

-- Masters of Science or Doctoral degree in the field of nutrition or a related healthcare field (e.g. PA, MPH, Biochemistry), from a United States regionally accredited college or university, or its foreign equivalent; or
+- Masters of Science or Doctoral degree in the field of nutrition or a related healthcare or science field (e.g. PA, MPH, Biochemistry), from a United States regionally accredited college or university, or its foreign equivalent; or

 - Doctoral degree in a field of clinical healthcare (including, but not limited to, MD/DO*, DC, DDS, Doctor of Nursing, ND, PharmD) from a United States regionally accredited college or university, or its foreign equivalent.